Morena 6 support resources

 document.close();

-How to save the scanned image?
+How can I save the scanned image?

-Since Java version 1.4.1 = there is a javax.imageio in the standard Java distribution.
+Since Java version 1.4.1 = there has been a javax.imageio in the standard Java distribution.
+It offers writing to PNG and JPEG formats.

-Since Java version 1.5 = writing to a BMP format was added to the javax.imageio package.
+Since Java version 1.5 = writing to a BMP format has been a part of javax.imageio package.
+The imageio package offers saving to TIFF with I/O Tools.

 TwainSource source = TwainManager.selectSource(null);